alexaandru/confetti/README.md

 - **Robust ENV var support:** The env variable names are inferred from the struct field name and the passed prefix (if non empty) and can also be overriden on a per-field basis using the struct tag `env` (e.g. `env:"MYAPP_FOO"`);
-- **Robust type support:** Handles primitives, slices, nested structs, booleans (with many/common string forms such as t/f, yes/no, etc.) and time durations out of the box;
+- **Robust type support:** When loading from env it handles primitives, slices, nested structs, booleans (with many/common string forms such as t/f, yes/no, etc.) and time durations out of the box;
 - **Testable by example:** Code coverage is achieved with concise, real-world examples that double as documentation;
 - **Bring Your Own Loader:** If builtin loaders don't fit your needs, you ~~can easily implement